Hodge correlators: Twistor connections and variations of mixed Hodge structures

-The category ${\rm Hod}_X$ of variations of real Hodge structures on $X(\C)$ is a semi-simple abelian tensor category.
-Variations of mixed $\R$-Hodge structures on $X(\C)$ form an abelian tensor category ${\rm MHod}_X$.
+3mm The category ${\rm Hod}_X$ of variations of Hodge structures on $X$ is a semi-simple abelian tensor category.
+The category ${\rm MHod}_X$ of variations of mixed Hodge structures on $X$ is an abelian tensor category.
 It is a mixed category, equipped with a canonical tensor functor